amitjavilaventura/amitjavilaventura/README.md

 ### Hi there 👋

-My name is Adrià Mitjavila Ventura, a biotechnologist living around computers.
+My name is Adrià Mitjavila Ventura, a biotechnologist working with computers.

 Currently, I work at the [Institut Josep Carreras (IJC)](https://www.carrerasresearch.org/en/) in the Regulatory Genomics group.
 Previously, I was a bioinformatician working in Epigenetics at the [Istituto Europeo di Oncologia (IEO)](https://www.research.ieo.it/).